VijayRod/demo/container-storage/logs/zk8s-aks.md

 az vmss delete-instances -g $rg -n myVMSS --instance-ids "*" az vmss scale -g $rg -n myVMSS --new-capacity 0 # scale down az vmss delete -g $rg -n myVMSS # then reconcile the cluster to automatically recreate the vmss

+# mitigate.VMSS.VM (not supported; intended for mitigation or testing purpose only)
+az aks nodepool delete-machines -g rg2 --cluster-name aks --nodepool-name nodepool1 --machine-names aks-nodepool1-13396952-vmss00000j aks-nodepool1-13396952-vmss00000k
+# You can restart the VM directly from the portal.
+# You can reimage the virtual machine directly through the portal # Reimaging a node reinstalls the operating system along with all configured components, such as GPU drivers.

 ```

 ```